• HOME

 Alison Pipitone

-Alison Pipitone writes poetry
+by Alison Pipitone

 This is an all-acoustic album.
 Fans of Alison get ready to hear what happens when the electric guitar gets unplugged long enough to bring you 10 beautiful songs -or better yet, 10 beautiful stories.
 A must-have for fans of Alison's music.